 Q: Is the U.S. Census required by law?
 A: Yes, the U.S. Census is mandated by the Constitution, and individuals are legally required to respond under Title 13 of the U.S. Code.

 Q: What happens if I don't respond to the Census?
 A: While rare, you could face a fine for failing to respond.
-However, the Census Bureau primarily focuses on encouraging participation through outreach and follow-up visits.
+Even so, the Census Bureau primarily focuses on encouraging participation through outreach and follow-up visits.

 Q: Is my Census information confidential?
 A: Yes, Title 13 of the U.S. Code protects the confidentiality of your Census responses.
 Your data is used for statistical purposes only and is not shared with other agencies.